JulianScheib/Project-Yummy/README.md

 ## Introduction

-Yummy Pablo is a recipe website where users can browse through a diverse collection of recipes.
+Yummy is a recipe website where users can browse through a diverse collection of recipes.
 Whether you're looking for quick and easy dinner ideas or elaborate dishes to impress your guests, Yummy has something for everyone.

 Visit the live site: [Yummy](https://yummy-rezepte.netlify.app/)